How to Deal With Complex PTSD Triggers

 There is always a cause for anxiety.
 Did you know that?
 It just doesn’t come because “we are crazy.”
 There is always a root cause, and it serves me well to sit down and face the fear of finding out what it is, because once I realize what is causing it, I can deal with it, and the symptoms will subside.

 This week my three-day anxiety attack which culminated into a full-blown panic attack was triggered by a few things.
-First of all, I posted my BPD story last weekend, which set my anxiety level higher than normal, but in and of itself didn’t cause me too much stress.
+First of all, I shared my BPD story last weekend, which set my anxiety level higher than normal, but in and of itself didn’t cause me too much stress.
 However, add that to the fact that on two different occasions last week I unexpectedly ran into different individuals with whom I went to high school, and then the kicker was an unplanned evening of looking through my high school yearbooks (at my daughter’s request.)
 She wanted to see what her dad and I were like back in the day, and I didn’t think twice about taking a trip down memory lane.
 Next time I will.

 Past Trauma